swiftlang/swift-evolution/proposals/NNNN-retroactive-protocol-refinement.md

 ## Introduction

-Protocol extensions are a powerful feature of the Swift language but it is not currently possible to specify that an extension provides a conformance to a particular protocol.
+Protocol extensions are a powerful feature of the Swift language but it is not currently possible to specify that an extension provides conformance to a particular protocol.
 This is mentioned as "Retroactive protocol refinement" in the [Generics Manifesto](https://github.com/apple/swift/blob/master/docs/GenericsManifesto.md#retroactive-protocol-refinement).
 The PR mentioned above explores as a proof of concept how difficult it would be to implement this feature and whether it could perhaps be considered as an additive change to the Swift Language.

 Swift-evolution thread: [Protocol extensions inheriting protocols](https://forums.swift.org/t/protocol-extensions-inheriting-protocols/25491/8)